BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

+- Ensure your **macOS** is up to date.
-Please check if your Mac OSX is updated.
-Temporary solution: download  NoMachine Enterprise Client from the official website, and run the installation file:
+- As a temporary solution, download the **NoMachine Enterprise Client** from the official website and run the installation file.

 > [https://www.nomachine.com/pt-pt/product&p=NoMachine%20Enterprise%20Client](https://www.nomachine.com/pt-pt/product&p=NoMachine%20Enterprise%20Client)

 >

-2. NoMachine authentication failure
+2.  **NoMachine authentication failure**

 >